mmallahham/udacity-udagram/README.md

 ## travis
 In the root directory of the github repository, there is a `.travis.yml` that build all the containers then push them to ducker repository, then it run kubectl commands to apply the services and the deployment files automatically.

+No need for the automation of the applying the yaml files after we apply the services and the deployment files successfully so we need to comment them. no harm with leaving them also.